Determining What The Problem Is When You Have Symptoms Of Feeling Off

 Struggling with unhappiness and unsure of the root cause?

-Meeting with a therapist is another way you might examine what has you feeling off and discover strategies for change.
+Meeting with a therapist is another way you can examine what might be making you feel off and work towards developing strategies for change.
 They might help you identify situations or thought patterns that may be contributing to your unhappiness and uncover ways to manage or shift them.
 They can also assist you in setting realistic goals, devising self-care strategies, and developing a new, more balanced perspective on your situation that might benefit your healing process.
 Rest assured, therapists are committed to safeguarding identity and discreetness in every session.

 If you’d feel more comfortable meeting with a therapist online instead of in person, there are options available.
-Research suggests that online therapy can offer similar benefits to in-person sessions in many cases, which means you can generally choose the format that feels right for you.
-With a virtual counseling platform like BetterHelp, for instance, you can get matched with a licensed therapist who you can speak with via phone calls, video calls, and/or online chat to address the challenges you may be facing.
+Research suggests that online therapy can offer similar benefits to in-person sessions in many cases, which means you can generally choose the format that feels right for you without compromising on quality of care.
+With a virtual counseling platform like BetterHelp, for instance, you can be matched with a licensed therapist who you can speak with via phone calls, video calls, and/or online chat to address the challenges you may be facing.
 All you need is a wi-fi-enabled device and a stable internet connection, making this type of therapy more convenient and reachable for many.

 Takeaway

 Each person’s journey toward health and finding happiness or contentment or feeling like themselves again is different.
-Examining why you might be feeling off, be it due to external factors or something else, can help you figure out what steps to take to help yourself feel better.
+Examining why you might be feeling off, whether it is due to external factors or something internal like a mental health condition, can help you figure out what steps to take to help yourself feel better.
 If you’re looking for guidance and support in this process, you might consider meeting with a trained mental health professional who can offer advice, diagnosis, or treatment options, such as therapy or medications.
-Remember, mental health issues are not your fault, and help is available.
+Remember, mental health concerns are not your fault, and help is available.

 Seeking to improve your mental health?